kelseyguerra/beepboop/README.md

 # Beep Boop Beep Machine

-#### A basic webpage that allows users to input a number and will then produce an unique outcome depending on whether a 0, 1, or 3 are present in the number. {03/30/2018}
+#### A basic webpage that allows users to input a number and will then produce an unique outcome depending on whether a 0, 1, or 3 are present. {03/30/2018}

 #### By Kelsey Guerra